arinet/HandlebarDocs/docs/helpers.md

             would return
             True
 ```
-### Parameters
-* path: Path to pull info from
-* key: Key to look for
-* value: Value to look for
-* delimiter: Delimiter to parse path with
-* offset: Offset to start key/value pair loading

 ## Helpers.Path.HasSegment
 ### Summary
 Given path, determine if segment exists
 ### Returns
 Whether or not segment exists
+### Parameters
+* path: Path to pull info from
+* segment: segment to look for
+* delimiter: Delimiter to parse path with
 ### Example
 ```
 path = /k1/v1/k2/v2/k3/v3